North Dakota State Cabinet

 The North Dakota State Cabinet is part of the executive branch of the Government of the U.S. state of North Dakota, consisting of the appointed heads of the North Dakota state executive departments.
 The State Cabinet has evolved into a major part of the State government.

 Current cabinet departments

-The North Dakota State Cabinet, under current Governor Doug Burgum, consists of 16 departments each headed by an official appointed by the Governor.
+The North Dakota State Cabinet, under current Governor Kelly Armstrong, consists of 16 departments each headed by an official appointed by the Governor.